CMU-Perceptual-Computing-Lab/openpose/README.md

 * It uses Caffe, but the code is ready to be ported to other frameworks (e.g., Tensorflow or Torch).
 If you implement any of those, please, make a pull request and we will add it!

+OpenPose represents the **first real-time system to jointly detect human body, hand and facial keypoints (in total 130 keypoints) on single images**.
+In addition, the system computational performance on body keypoint estimation is invariant to the number of detected people in the image.

 OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 Contact us for commercial purposes.